-As reported in Table~\ref{tab:retrieval_benchmark}, AmaraSpatial-10K's rich descriptions raise CLIP Recall@5 from 0.181 to 0.612 (a 3.4$\times$ improvement) and reduce the median retrieval rank from 267 to 3.
-Inspection of Objaverse failure cases shows that many of its asset descriptions contain essentially no visual information (e.g.\ bare numeric identifiers, category tags alone, or text fragments unrelated to the asset).
-Figure~\ref{fig:retrieval_comparison} illustrates this for a representative query.
-All five Objaverse retrievals for \emph{``an ornate Victorian writing desk with brass handles''} carry generic category tags (\emph{``furniture-home''}, \emph{``art-abstract''}, \emph{``architecture''}), whereas AmaraSpatial-10K returns descriptively named Victorian desks.
-The retrieval gap therefore reflects metadata quality rather than a limitation of CLIP itself, and Figure~\ref{fig:clip_classification_grid} (Section~\ref{sec:clip_coherence}) confirms that the image encoder parses AmaraSpatial-10K renders correctly.
-Taking the maximum cosine over the four orthographic views instead of the mean yields CLIP Recall@5 $= 0.623$ for AmaraSpatial-10K and $0.196$ for matched Objaverse, confirming that the 3.3$\times$ gap is robust to the pooling strategy.
+AmaraSpatial-10K's rich descriptions raise CLIP Recall@5 from 0.181 (Objaverse) to 0.612, a 3.4$\times$ improvement, and reduce the median retrieval rank from 267 to 3.
+The middle ablation row in Table~\ref{tab:retrieval_benchmark} isolates the contribution of description length on the same asset bank with identical renders.
+Stripping each query to the brief description alone roughly halves R@5 to 0.416, yet the result still exceeds Objaverse by 2.3$\times$, which indicates that the gap is driven by description content rather than by asset or render style.
+Figure~\ref{fig:retrieval_comparison} illustrates the failure mode qualitatively.
+All five Objaverse top-5 retrievals for \emph{``an ornate Victorian writing desk with brass handles''} carry only generic category tags (\emph{``furniture-home''}, \emph{``art-abstract''}, \emph{``architecture''}), whereas AmaraSpatial-10K returns descriptively named Victorian desks.
+Figure~\ref{fig:clip_classification_grid} (Appendix~\ref{app:clip_lvis}) confirms that the image encoder parses AmaraSpatial-10K renders correctly, so the gap reflects metadata quality rather than a CLIP failure mode.\footnote{Maximum-cosine pooling over the four orthographic views instead of the mean yields CLIP R@5 $= 0.623$ for AmaraSpatial-10K and $0.196$ for matched Objaverse, confirming the gap is robust to the pooling strategy.}

-Furthermore, Figure~\ref{fig:retrieval_comparison} illustrates AmaraSpatial-10K's canonical forward axis (Section~\ref{sec:spatial_verification}).
-Under an identical camera pose, all five AmaraSpatial-10K retrievals present their functional front, whereas Objaverse orientations are uncalibrated and some retrievals appear from a side or back face.
-This does not affect the CLIP Recall@$k$ numbers above, since the retrieval pipeline uses mean pooling over four orthographic views and averages out orientation, but it matters for downstream consumption, where a gallery with consistent orientations can be dropped into a scene without manual alignment.